MyRandomShit/tech-progression/short_stories/07_the_shepherd.md

 The conclusion: *"We don't fail because we intervene.
 We fail because we leave.
 If America is to guarantee global peace, we must provide permanent security.
 Not occupation—stewardship."*

 My superior rejected it.
-Said: "Webb, that's empire.
+Said: "Wade, that's empire.
 We don't do empire."

 I said: "Sir, what we do now is worse.
 We break things and leave.
 What if we broke things and fixed them?
 Permanently?"